Modern Sheds Add Living Space and Extra Storage

 These days, garden sheds have evolved from simple storage overflow solutions to outdoor showpieces.
 The modern shed above was a prefabricated design created for Occidental College.
 The roof doubles as a solar panel.

-Sheds now serve as private office space, secluded getaways and they are becoming increasingly popular as man caves.
+Sheds now serve as private office space, secluded getaways and they are becoming increasingly popular as man caves and she sheds.

 This evolution is made entirely possible by companies who specialize in creating prefabricated sheds with windows, doors, and sleek contemporary design.
 Adding prefabricated square footage is much easier and less expensive than adding on to your house.